benharold/voltage/README.md

 If you're like me and you don't have  `bitcoind` and/or `c-lightning` on your laptop, fret not! `c-lightning` can be operated remotely over an SSH tunnel.

 If you have public key authentication setup between your local machine and your remote `c-lightning` server, you can configure Voltage to connect to your remote node.
-Just go to "Voltage" -> "Preferences..." and click on "Remote (experimental)".
+Just go to "Voltage" -> "Preferences..." and click on "Remote".
 Then enter the necessary information and hit "Test Connection."

 There are still some bugs to work out.
 If you have problems, just setup an `ssh` tunnel to your node's socket manually.